 Securing the Virtual Private Server and Control Web Panel are the most vital tasks.
 Below are the security aspects that need to implement.

-I have seen my email inbox getting full of SSH attack warnings in the past.
 The moment you buy the VPS, it becomes a soft target for hackers trying to gain access via SSH.
-So I advise you to take the security concern seriously.
+So I advise hardening SSH security first as soon as the server management software installation completes.

 Visit the DNS Functions → Edit Nameservers IPs link to update NS records.
 Provide the same nameservers and their IPs there which you have registered as child NS at the domain registrar.
 Also, keep the Update DNS zone file and Restart DNS Server options checked and save the changes.